Ishiura Shikanosuke: Background

-Ishiura was born in Tottori, the principal city of Tottori Prefecture, which is the most sparsely-populated prefecture in Japan.
-He studied at Nihon University.
+Ishiura was born in Tottori, the principal city of Tottori Prefecture, and attended Tottori Jōhoku High School, where he was a member of the sumo club.
+Following high school, he studied at Nihon University.
 He nearly gave up sumo and moved to Australia to study at an English language college in 2012.
 While there he won the Australian Open and Lightweight Sumo titles and while staying in Sydney was cast as an adversary for Wolverine in a new movie, but he withdrew from the role and decided to return to Japan and try professional sumo after being inspired by the success of some of his friends from his amateur days.
 At 23 he was at the upper end of the age limit to enter professional sumo and knew this was his last chance.

-As of 2019 he still wrestles under his real name and is yet to adopt a formal shikona or ring-name.
 Ishiura is of unusually small stature for a sumo wrestler: when he made his makuuchi debut at 116 kg he was officially 18 kg lighter than any other competitor in the division, although he outweighs Terutsuyoshi and his stablemate Enho who have made the top division subsequently.)

 He has also been known for his contributions on social media, posting video clips on Twitter of his fellow wrestlers playing arcade games and competing in sprint races.

 He is sponsored by McLaren Automotive, and on his 27th birthday he arrived at the Ryōgoku Kokugikan in a sports car that they provided for him.